starbeamjs/docs/src/frameworks/react/tutorial/1-getting-started.md

 reusable, universal code with Starbeam, and how to use it in React with TypeScript.

-You can also read the docs:

-- the [universal docs], which describe Starbeam's API for creating reusable code that works in any framework (including React).
+You can also read the the [universal docs], which describe Starbeam's API for creating reusable code that works in any framework (including React).

-- the [React docs], which give you a more in-depth look at how to use Starbeam in React.
+[universal docs]: /guides/fundamentals/cells.md

 ## What is Starbeam?